LKirst/edupsyadmin/README.md

-# edupsy_admin
+# edupsyadmin

-edupsy_admin provides tools to help school psychologists with their documentation.
+edupsyadmin provides tools to help school psychologists with their documentation.

 ## Minimum Requirements